iBitSploit/netbox-grapher/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Oxc](https://oxc.rs)
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/)

+## Live Demo

+It currently is in a kind of a state where you do logins with...a token, I'm working on fixing that, also the fact that the whole project is just a single file
+You can try it live on netlify https://netbox-grapher.netlify.app/

 ## React Compiler

 The React Compiler is not enabled on this template because of its impact on dev & build performances.
 To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).